maho3/ltu-ili/README.md

   * A parallelizable configuration framework for efficient hyperparameter tuning and production runs

-For more details on the motivation, design, and theoretical background of this project, see the software release paper ([arxiv:2402.05137](https://arxiv.org/abs/2402.05137)).
+For more details on the motivation, design, and theoretical background of this project, see the [software release paper](https://doi.org/10.33232/001c.120559).